flyntwp/flynt/docs/getting-started/module-assets.md

       color: #558c89
 ```

-Before these styles will show up, we need to first enqueue our stylesheet.
+Before these styles will show up, we need to enqueue our stylesheet.
 Open `ImageSlider/functions.php` and add the following code below the module namespace:

 ```php
 use WPStarterTheme\Helpers\Module;
 ```

-Then, at the bottom of `ImageSlider/functions.php`, add the below code to enqueue the stylesheet:
+Then, at the bottom, add the code below to enqueue the stylesheet:

 ```php
 add_action('wp_enqueue_scripts', function () {